theAfricanQuant/langchain-generative-ai/README.md

 # langchain-generative-ai
 Working thru Generative AI with LangChain

 I am following thru the book, [Generatiive AI with Langchain](https://github.com/benman1/generative_ai_with_langchain) by Ben Auffarth.
-I am using the book to learn how to use OpenAI's GPT-3 and Huggingface's Transformers to create a chatbot.
-I am also using the book to learn how to use the OpenAI API and the Huggingface Hub API.
+I am using the book to understand further how to use OpenAI's GPT-3 and Huggingface's Transformers to create chatbots and everything else they offer.

+## Setting up the environment

 Here is how I would setup my environment to work thru the book.
-Mine has a lil more twist to it because I am using a different environment manager, to manage my environment.
+Mine has a lil twist to it because I am using a different environment manager, to manage my environment.

 I would make sure I set up my environment with [uv from astral](https://astral.sh/blog/uv-unified-python-packaging).
 You could also use pip, conda, poetry, or docker!